open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/architecture/emt-bare-metal-agents.md

 deployment with
 [Edge Manageability Framework](https://github.com/open-edge-platform/edge-manageability-framework).
 The BMAs are running on the system as systemd-services.
-In the standalone ISO version of the edge node version, the BMAs are included in the image but not started by default, as the installation is designed to work autonomously without requiring a backend.
+In the standalone ISO version of the edge node, the BMAs are included in the image but not started by default, as the installation is designed to work autonomously without requiring a backend.